 A daily sip of olive oil also tightens the muscles under the palate essentially clearing out any obstacles that might be producing the buzzing sound.

 Aside from being anti-diabetic, anti-microbial and anti-hypertensive Sage herbal leaves harbor anti-inflammatory benefits.
-This property gives them the power to reduce inflammation and congestion in airways which can considerably reduce your snoring as well.
+This property gives them the power to reduce inflammation and congestion in the airways which can considerably reduce your snoring as well.

 All you need to do is get a bunch of these leaves, put them in a pot with hot water, then take a towel and cover your head over the pot so you can inhale the rich steam for 5 minutes a day.

-In some cases snoring occurs due to exhaustion and that is where the calming effects of thyme essential oil are needed.
-This traditional remedy has been used since time immemorial thanks to its antimicrobial, anti-aging, antiviral and soothing effects.
+In some cases, snoring occurs due to exhaustion and that is where the calming effects of thyme essential oil are needed.
+This traditional remedy has been used since time immemorial thanks to its antimicrobial, anti-aging, antiviral, and soothing effects.

 Apart from giving you a restful sleep, thyme oil can ease airflow in the trachea through the nose and help contain the problem of snoring.
 You only need to rub 1 drop of the oil on your chest before going to sleep.
-(Precaution: Don’t use if pregnant or diagnosed with high blood pressure).

 All the remedies described above may not work if your throat and tongue muscles are loose.
 If that is the case, then you need to tighten them by exercising them frequently.
-Here are some simple exercise you can perform.
+Here are some simple exercises you can perform.